 Having a trained carer living in your loved one’s home with them means that they can meet all their care needs 24-hours a day.
 Most older people have lived long and independent lives, and want to be able to carry on making their own decisions about aspects of their everyday lives.
 With a one to one carer, your loved one can choose what they eat and when, what time to get up, whether to go out, and make all the other decisions about their life as they are used to.
 If you have two parents living in their own home, a live-in carer can support them both.

 Being able to remain in their own home is very important to many people.
 They want to be surrounded by all their precious possessions, be able to go out into their garden or spend time with a beloved pet.
-These things just would not be possible if they had to go into a care home in order to get the care they need.
+These things just would not be possible if they had to go into one of the care homes in Lincolnshire in order to get the care they need.

 How long does the live-in carer stay?